wordbit/wordbit/content/posts/2022-02-28-the-february-doldrums.markdown

 +++
 date = 2022-02-28T13:00:00Z
 slug = "the-february-doldrums"
-title = "The February doldrums (and some advice)"
+title = "The February doldrums + some advice"

 +++
-There's normally nothing tech-related to write about in February and this month is no exception.
+There's normally nothing tech-related to write about in February - this month is no exception.
 And this February in particular, there really is nothing fun to write about.

 I could get into all sorts of controversial topics, but that's not what we do here.
 If you're a future historian combing old web archives, just look February 2022 up and you'll have more than enough to write ten research papers.
 You've got everything from trucker protests to Russia invading Ukraine.